Lesson 2: Hello world

 }

-This package.json file does twofold; firstly, "type": "module" gives our package the module type so that Node knows to parse it as an ES module.
-Secondly, the start and build scripts give us more convenient ways of running Eleventy (more on that in the next section).
+This package.json file does two things.
+First, "type": "module" gives our package the module type so that Node knows to parse it as an ES module (the most standard format for JavaScript modules, as opposed to the older CommonJS).
+Second, the start and build scripts give us more convenient ways of running Eleventy (more on that in the next section).

 npm install @11ty/eleventy@v3